onecommons/unfurl/docs/tosca.rst

 * *Node templates* describe the resources that will be instantiated when the service template is deployed.
 They are linked to other nodes through relationships.
 * *Relationship templates* can be used to provide additional information about those relationships, for example how to establish a connection between two nodes.
-* *Interfaces* that define operations on nodes that are invoked by a TOSCA orchestrator like Unfurl.
-TOSCA defines a standard interface for lifecycle management (deploying, starting, stopping and destroying resources) and the user can define additional interfaces for "Day Two" operations, such as maintainence tasks.
+* *Interfaces* are a collections of user-defined *operations* that are invoked by a TOSCA orchestrator like Unfurl.
+TOSCA defines a standard interface for lifecycle management operations (creating, starting, stopping and destroying resources) and the user can define additional interfaces for "Day Two" operations, such as maintenance tasks.
 * *Artifacts* such as container images, software packages, or files that need to be deployed or used as an implementation for an operation.
 * *Policies* which define a condition or a set of actions for a Node.
 The orchestrator evaluates the conditions within the Policy against events that trigger.
 The required actions are then performed against the corresponding Interfaces.
 * *Workflows* allows you to define a set of manually defined tasks to run in a sequential order.
-* *Type definitons* TOSCA provides an object-oriented type system that lets you declare types for all of the above components as well as custom data types.
+* *Type definitions* TOSCA provides an object-oriented type system that lets you declare types for all of the above components as well as custom data types that provide validation for properties and parameters.

 .. seealso:: For more information, see the full `TOSCA Language Reference`.